P9425 Avenue Layering Engine

 You’re In Control

 Through a web interface you have complete control over the configuration and operation of this powerful layering engine.
 The intuitive iPad control interface gives you full control over the mix/effect with program and preview thumbnails and comprehensive view of all graphic layers.
+Use an iPad or web browser to quickly and easily create keyed presets that can be recalled on-air by automation systems.
+Automation commands can be overridden and live switching can take place using the operation control panel.

 Plus, there’s an equally complete automation protocol, via TCP/IP or RS-232 interfaces, allowing integration into every type of application, including channel branding, master control, fly-pack, DSK and centralcasting.